DrGJGuerrero/ds210-syllabus/README.md

       <img alt="Sound" src="./Web/sound.svg" height="25">
   </a>

-By the end of the course, you will be (BETTER) able to ...

 1. Discuss data science trends and skills
 2. Understand database query concepts
 3. Apply fundamental statistical modeling